 THINGS YOU SHOULD AVOID DOING.

 - After changing a pad in a public toilet, make sure not to leave the pad unwrapped as it can be very unhygienic for other users as well as cleaners who have to clean up the mess.
 Many people also make the mistake of flushing pads down the toilet.
-Although this might seem like the most feasible option, people aren’t aware that this results in clogging of pipes and drains.
+Although this might seem like the most feasible option, people aren’t aware that this results in the clogging of pipes and drains.
 It is very unsanitary for workers who would be subjected to the residue while cleaning the drains.

-- In your home, make sure that you dispose your sanitary pad in the proper manner, which would mean ensuring that the pad is placed separately into a waste bin only meant for menstrual products.
+- In your home, make sure that you dispose of your sanitary pad in the proper manner, which would mean ensuring that the pad is placed separately into a waste bin only meant for menstrual products.
 It shouldn’t be mixed with regular waste as it can be very inhumane to garbage collectors who would have to separate this waste.

-As you know, changing out of pads can be worrisome task especially when outdoors, therefore why not switch to menstrual products which are much more efficient?
+As you know, changing out of pads can be a worrisome task especially when outdoors, therefore why not switch to menstrual products which are much more efficient?

 But if you’re comfortable wearing disposal pads, then consider switching to Avni Ezeepad.
-Made from natural cotton and zero chemicals, perfumes and dioxins, these cause no harm to your body.
-Secondly, each pad comes in an eco-friendly disposal bag of its own – so you always have a way to dispose your used pads safely and discreetly.
+Made from natural cotton and zero chemicals, perfumes, and dioxins, these cause no harm to your body.
+Secondly, each pad comes in an eco-friendly disposal bag of its own – so you always have a way to dispose of your used pads safely and discreetly.
 A red dot on the bag signals to the sanitation worker that the bag contains menstrual waste and helps protect them from bacteria as they do not have to open the bag to be able to segregate the waste.
-Lastly, you can customize your pack of 12 Ezeepads from among Avni’s low flow, medium flow and heavy flow options based on your comfort levels.
+Lastly, you can customize your pack of 12 Ezeepads from among Avni’s low flow, medium flow, and heavy flow options based on your comfort levels.

 Remember, investing in lasting and quality products will not only benefit you but will protect the environment.